Randy Milby, MBA

-Chief Executive Officer
+Founder, President and Chief Executive Officer

-Before founding Hillstream BioPharma, Randy Milby was Chief Executive Officer of CorMedix, Inc. (NYSE American: CRMD).
+Before founding Hillstream BioPharma, Randy Milby was chief executive officer of CorMedix, Inc. (NYSE American: CRMD).
 Prior to CorMedix, Mr. Milby was co-founder and a managing director of WaterStone Bridge, LLC, a healthcare consulting services firm.
-In his 11-year tenure at DuPont Company, he held several management positions, most recently Global Business Director, Applied Biosciences.
+In his 11-year tenure at DuPont Company and DuPont-Merck Pharmaceuticals, he held several management positions, ultimately, global business director, Applied Biosciences.
 From 1998 through 1999, Mr. Milby was a Healthcare Analyst at Goldman Sachs & Company.
 Mr. Milby received his Pharmacy degree at the University of Kansas and his MBA from Washington University, St. Louis.

-Grace M. Furman, Ph.D.
-D.A.B.T.
+Grace M. Furman, Ph.D., D.A.B.T.

 Head of Toxicology